 Throwing shoes at public speakers first came to our attention when former President Bush suffered the indignity as a speaker in Baghdad in 2008.
-It’s quite a tradition to throw shoes at unpopular speakers in certain quarters of the globe and it certainly beats anything more extreme.
+It’s quite a tradition to throw shoes during unpopular speeches, such as this Pakistan President speech.
+Or, perhaps the Speaker Ali Larijani speech in Qom.
+So, in certain quarters of the globe, it certainly beats anything more extreme.
 But interrupt a recycling speech?
+In Las Vegas?

+Typically, the worst thing we’ve found in Vegas is a Mayor Goodman speech.
 So when Presidential candidate Hillary Clinton was on the receiving end of a shoe thrower this week in Las Vegas her security detail was no doubt suitably embarrassed…but also quite relieved.
 Relieved it was a shoe.
 Only a shoe.
-And only a sole protester!
+And only a sole protester…albeit sufficiently well-heeled!

 Mrs Clinton has been busy on the public speaking circuit since she left office as Secretary of State.
 Giving speeches definitely keeps her in the public eye.
 And speeches swell the coffers needed for a Presidential election campaign.